ember-learn/ember-blog/source/2019-03-29-the-ember-times-issue-91.md

 This RFC focuses on ensuring that Record Data can be implemented as a singleton, eliminates some redundant APIs and simplifies method signatures.
 This plan for Record Data offers opportunities for performance optimizations ⚡️ and improved feature sets! ✨

-For these proposed changes and a detailed design, including changes to many of the methods involved, checkout the [Singleton Record Data RFC](https://github.com/emberjs/rfcs/pull/461).
+For these proposed changes and a detailed design, including changes to many of the methods involved, check out the [Singleton Record Data RFC](https://github.com/emberjs/rfcs/pull/461).

 ---